r-hub/blog/content/post/2023-11-30-cliff-notes-about-cli/index.md

 </div>

 In this post, we transform the hurdles we encountered in a series of tips so that your own journey might be slightly smoother, and also to encourage you to try out cli in your package!

+*This post was featured on the [R Weekly highlights podcast](https://rweekly.fireside.fm/145) hosted by Eric Nantz and Mike Thomas.*

 ## cli is the thing for package interfaces now!